janastu/iihs_curation_couch/README.md

 ## Deployment for Docker
-The CouchDB configurations are loaded from local.ini file.
+The CouchDB configurations are loaded from local.ini file to connect with superlogin service.

 ## Configurations to be done in local.ini